What is Business Process Testing (BPT)? – Example

 • Huge maintenance efforts

-How is BPT implemented?
+How is BPT implemented

-BPT methodology involves following steps:
+BPT methodology involves the following steps:

 BPT Methodology steps